 The Spanish Arch was built in 1584 and eventually added to city’s walls.
 Its main function was to protect merchant ships at the nearby quay while they unloaded imported goods.
 The 1755 Lisbon earthquake partially destroyed the structure.
 Today, it’s home to the Galway City Museum and place of gathering for buskers and drummers.

 13. Visit Fisheries Watchtower Museum

 The Fisheries Watchtower Museum is a free museum educating its visitors on history of the local salmon industry.
-Fishing is certainly not the most interesting activity to do in Galway for most of its visitors and even locals.
-Yet the views from this three-story structure make you reconsider you decision of visiting or not visiting the museum.
+Fishing is certainly not the most interesting activity most of the first-time visitors aspire to do in Galway.
+Yet the views from this three-story structure quickly make them reconsider their decision.